 After his release the following day (8 December 1921) Billy got back with the ASU.
 By then amalgamated with the Squad as the Dublin Guard, they were based at Celbridge Workhouse training camp.
 When the new Army was being formed in early 1922, he enlisted at Beggars Bush.
 Doyle appears in the famous photo taken there on 4 February.
 He may in fact have been ranked as one of the five Corporals in the Guards at that stage.

 But Doyle obviously agonised over his allegiance to the pro-Treaty faction and concluded he could not support them.
-He resigned from the National Army and joined up with the Executive IRA forces.
-And that’s how he came to be pictured outside the Four Courts not too long afterwards.
+He, along with other Custom House men in the same photo, like Paddy Rigney, Paddy Evers and Paddy Brunton, resigned from the National Army and joined up with the Executive IRA forces.
+And that’s how Billy came to be pictured outside the Four Courts not too long afterwards.

-His activities during the Civil War are unfortunately not known but he did survive unscathed.
+His activities during the Civil War are unfortunately not known but he did survive physically unscathed.

 Peacetime and Family